XLCM/robotify/README.md

 * SkeletonUI (v2.0.4)
 * JQuery (v3.6.0)

 ## Description

 User enters a number info a field, and javascript counts sequentially from 0 to the entered number and translates numbers into robot speech.

-On clicking 'submit,' Mr. Robot appears and .
+On clicking 'submit,' Mr. Robot appears and offers his translated sentence.

 ## Setup/Installation Requirements